the-mvm/the-mvm.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 }
 ```

 This code requires the `count` parameter to be non-negative.
-However, there's a potential issue with when the validation occurs.
-If we execute the following code that calls the method with an invalid parameter and then uses a foreach loop to iterate the enumerable:
+However, there's a potential issue with this when the validation occurs.
+If we execute the following code that calls the method with an invalid parameter and then use a foreach loop to iterate the enumerable:

 ```csharp
 Console.WriteLine("start");